tonkeeper/wallet-api/README.md

 # Tonkeeper Wallet API (DRAFT)

-⚠️ This documentation is work-in-progress.
-Some features are not yet implemented.
+⚠️ This documentation is a legacy draft.

+To build apps use [tonapi.io](https://tonapi.io)

 * [Definitions](#definitions)
 * [Payment URLs](#payment-urls)